mrpandey/graphPlayground/README.md

 #### Similar Project

-If you loved it, please take a look at [D3 Graph Theory](https://mrpandey.github.io/d3graphTheory/).
+If you liked it, please take a look at [D3 Graph Theory](https://mrpandey.github.io/d3graphTheory/).
 It is an extension of this project, made with the purpose to teach graph theory in an interactive manner.

 #### Attributions